 (3) A placement or vesting under this section is subject to any interests or conditions that applied to the prior placement or prior vesting.

-[Section 159 inserted by No. 28 of 2015 s.
+[Section 159 inserted: No. 28 of 2015 s.
 66.]

 160. Completion of things commenced

 Anything commenced to be done by the Conservation Commission or the Marine Authority before the commencement day may be continued by the Commission so far as the doing of that thing is within the functions of the Commission.